Nicotine: How Much is Too Much?

 Tobacco free nicotine and juices that claim to use only Organic/All-Natural ingredients are no exception to this.
 Anything that contains nicotine should be used only when necessary and in moderation.
 The best way to vape continuously (if that's your style) is to take deep regular breaths between inhales and remain hydrated.
 These are also basic rules for just staying alive in general.

-If you're worried about vaping spoiled E-Juice, don't be.
+If you're worried about vaping spoiled vapes, don't be (kind of).

 Vape juice does go bad, but not as bad as say cheese or fruit.
-Fruit flavored E-Juices are not more prone to going bad, nor would cheese flavored juices...
-But I'd say those would probably bad to begin with...
-(Unless you want to pitch it to us in an appealing way)
+Fruit flavored E-Juices are not more prone to going bad, nor would cheese flavored juices.

 A general rule of thumb for the shelf life of a vape juice is two years after its manufacture date, so long as you keep it in a cool place out of direct sunlight, tightly sealed and tucked in.
 Treat your vape juice right.